CarlsonRobotics/CarlsonRobotics/README.md

 - 🦾 6528 Terror Bytes
-- 🏫 Github Account of Carlson High School Robotics Team
+- 🏫 Github Account of the Carlson High School Robotics Team
-- 👀 Owned and operated by Code Team (It's always electrical's fault)
+- 👀 Owned and operated by the Code Team
-- 🛥️ Hoping for a Water Game (this wish was not granted 😦)
+- 🛥️ Hoping for a Water Game (this wish was granted!!!)

 <!---
 CarlsonRobotics/CarlsonRobotics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.